-New federal regulations go into effect December 1, 2016, that will expand overtime and minimum wage benefits to many employees.
-The current weekly salary threshold for those eligible to be considered exempt from overtime pay will more than double to $913.
+The new federal regulations go into effect January 1, 2020, that will expand overtime and minimum wage benefits to many employees.
+The current weekly salary threshold for those eligible to be considered exempt from overtime pay will increase to $684 per week or $35,568 per year for a full-year worker.
 There is no exemption for religious employers.

 In 1938, in the midst of the Great Depression, President Franklin D. Roosevelt signed the Fair Labor Standards Act (FLSA) into law.
 The new law banned oppressive child labor, set the minimum wage at 25 cents an hour and the maximum workweek at 44 hours.
-Much has changed since then, so on May 18, 2016; the U.S. Labor Department published updated regulations for the law.
-Since these new regulations go into effect December 1, 2016, church leaders, as soon as possible, need to become familiar with them and how they could affect their ministry.
+Much has changed since then, so on September 24, 2019; the U.S. Labor Department announced updated regulations for the law.
+Since these new regulations go into effect January 1, 2020, church leaders, as soon as possible, need to become familiar with them and how they could affect their ministry.
 It is our prayer that this article will be helpful to them.

 The new regulations continue to limit the workweek to 40 hours and set the minimum wage at $7.25 an hour.
 What changes is which workers will be protected by the FLSA's minimum wage and overtime standards going forward.
 Currently the salary threshold that allows some workers to be exempted from the law is set at $455 a week.
-Starting December 1st that weekly salary threshold will nearly double to $913.
-This single step is expected to greatly increase the number of workers covered by the law.
+Starting January 1st that weekly salary threshold will go up to $684.
+This single step is expected to increase the number of workers covered by the law.

 While some socially engaged churches may be celebrating a more equitable standard for worker pay across the country, at the same time, they may be cringing at the impact the new rules may have on their personnel budgets and staffing schedules.
 What they may not realize; it may also affect job descriptions and employee handbooks.

 Which workers are exempted by the law is fraught with

 it depends situations.
 The best way to handle the complexities that are involved is to take a step-by-step approach.